Michael Psellos

 Michael Psellos or Psellus (Μιχαὴλ Ψελλός, [mixaˈil pseˈlːos]) was a Byzantine Greek monk, savant, writer, philosopher, imperial courtier, historian and music theorist.
 He was born in 1017 or 1018, and is believed to have died in 1078, although it has also been maintained that he remained alive until 1096.
-He served as a high ranking advisor to several Byzantine emperors and was instrumental in the re-positioning of power of those emperors.
+He served as a high ranking courtier and advisor to several Byzantine emperors and was instrumental in the re-positioning of power of those emperors.
+Psellos has made lasting contributions to Byzantine culture by advocating for the revival of Byzantine classical studies, which would later influence the Italian Renaissance, as well as by interpreting Homeric literature and Platonic philosophy as precursors and integral components of Christian doctrine.
+His texts combined theology, philosophy, and psychology.
+Among his most famous works are his Commentary on Plato's Teachings on the Origin of the Soul, and the Chronographia, a series of biographies from emperor Basil II to Nikephoros III, which serves as a valuable source on the history of the 11th century Byzantine Empire.

 Biography and political career

-The main sources of information about Psellos' life are his own works, which contain extensive autobiographical passages.
+The main sources of information about Psellos' life are his works, which contain extensive autobiographical passages.
 Michael Psellos was probably born in Constantinople.
 His family hailed from Nicomedia and, according to his own testimony, counted members of the consular and patrician elite among its ancestors.
 His baptismal name was Constantine; Michael was the monastic name he chose when he entered a monastery later in life.
 "Psellos" ('the stammerer') probably was a personal by-name referring to a speech defect.

 Michael Psellos was educated in Constantinople.
-At around the age of ten, he was sent to work outside the capital as a secretary of a provincial judge, in order to help his family raise the dowry for his sister.
+At around the age of ten, he was sent to work outside the capital as a secretary of a provincial judge, to help his family raise the dowry for his sister.
 When his sister died, he gave up that position and returned to Constantinople to resume his studies.
 While studying under John Mauropus, he met the later Patriarchs Constantine Leichoudes and John Xiphilinos, and the later emperor Constantine X Doukas.
-For some time, he worked in the provinces again, now serving as a judge himself.
-Some time before 1042 he returned again to Constantinople, where he got a junior position at court as a secretary (ὑπογραμματεύς) in the imperial chancellery.
-From there he began a rapid court career.
-He became an influential political advisor to emperor Constantine IX Monomachos (reigned 1042–1055).
-During the same time, he became the leading professor at the University of Constantinople, bearing the honorary title of "Chief of the Philosophers" (ὕπατος τῶν φιλοσόφων hypatos tōn philosophōn).
+For some time, he worked in the provinces again, now a judge.
+Some time before 1042 he returned again to Constantinople, where he got a junior position at court as a secretary (ὑπογραμματεύς) in the imperial chancellery and began a rapid ascent at court.
+He became an influential political advisor to emperor Constantine IX Monomachos (reigned 1042–1055) and became the leading professor at the University of Constantinople, bearing the honorary title of "Chief of the Philosophers" (ὕπατος τῶν φιλοσόφων hypatos tōn philosophōn).
 Despite his eminence and prowess in learning, his knowledge of Latin was cloudy enough for him to confuse Cicero with Caesar.
 This is cited as a prime example of how the Eastern Roman Empire had lost nearly all of its connections to its Roman roots by the High Middle Ages.